guro18/Exercise-Softhouse/README.md

 ## Usage
 - Clone the repo to your local machine
 - Run: `npm install ts-node typescript` , to install packages
+- Make sure you have the inputfile you want to convert in the same directory
-- Run `node --loader ts-node/esm XMLConverter.ts [yourfile.txt]` , to convert your file
+- Run `node --loader ts-node/esm --experimental-specifier-resolution=node main.ts <yourInputFile.txt> <yourOutputFileName>`
-- The file should appear
+- The outputfile should appear in the same directory

+## Project Structure
+├── TagsDict.ts       # Contains the tags dictionary
+├── XMLConverter.ts   # Contains the XMLConverter class
+└── Main.ts           # Main script that calls the class & methods & file operations